Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 \subsubsection{Short Unitaries}

-Our starting point for the construction of short unitaries is the following observation.
-The matrices $X_{j_k}$ of long unitaries orthonormalize the set of linearly independent Bethe states with $1\leq r\leq M$ magnons over the last $M< k\leq N$ spins.
-The construction of $X_{j_k}$ of long gates relies on that the mappings defined by the MPS (\ref{longMPS}) and by the quantum sub-circuit (\ref{longQC}) are invertible and unitary, respectively.
-If short unitaries borrowed the mapping defined by the MPS (\ref{longMPS}), it would be non-invertible~\footnote{ The MPS of the last $N-M+1$ tensors $\Lambda_j$ does not suffer from the same problem as it prepares states over $M$ spins.
-However, we deem $P_{N-M+1}$ to be a short unitary since it acts on $M$ qubits after the elimination of ancillae.}.
-Bethe states with $1\leq r\leq k$ magnons over the last $1\leq k< M$ spins are not all linearly independent, since they carry every possible subset of $r$ quasi-momenta of $p_{1,j},\ldots,p_{M,j}$.
-Furthermore, Bethe states are ill-defined if the number of magnons is greater than the number of spins, that is if $k< r\leq M$.
+Our construction of short unitaries begins with the following observation.
+The matrices $X_{j_k}$ of long unitaries orthonormalize the set of linearly independent Bethe states with \mbox{$1\leq r\leq M$} magnons over the last $M< k\leq N$ spins.
+The computation of $X_{j_k}$ relies on that the mappings defined by the MPS (\ref{longMPS}) and by the quantum sub-circuit (\ref{longQC}) are invertible and unitary, respectively.
+Short unitaries cannot make use of the mapping defined by the MPS (\ref{longMPS}), since it is non-invertible if $1\leq k< M$~\footnote{ The MPS of the last~$N-M+1$ tensors does not suffer from the same issue because it prepares states over~$M$ spins.
+However, we classify~$P_{N-M+1}$ as a short unitary as it acts on~$M$ qubits after removing post-selected qubits.}.
+The reason is that Bethe states with $1\leq r\leq k$ magnons over the last $1\leq k< M$ spins are not all linearly independent, as they carry every possible subset of~$r$ quasi-momenta out of $p_{1,j},\ldots,p_{M,j}$.
+Furthermore, Bethe states are ill-defined if the number of magnons is greater than the number of spins, that is, if $k< r\leq M$.

 Our strategy to construct the short unitaries consists of two steps.
-First, we replace the first $M+1$ tensors $\Lambda_{j}$ of the MPS (\ref{inhMPS}) by the smaller non-unitary tensors
+First, we replace the first~$M+1$ tensors $\Lambda_{j}$ of the MPS (\ref{inhMPS}) by the smaller non-unitary tensors

 The tensor $\Omega_{j_k}$ just acts on $k+1$ qubits, unlike $\Lambda_{j_k}$.
-By definition, the MPS of (\ref{Omegajk}) must only construct the maximal number of linearly independent Bethe states over $k$ spins out of the computational basis.
+By definition, the MPS of (\ref{Omegajk}) must only construct the maximal number of linearly independent Bethe states over $k$ spins when acting on the computational basis.
 The number of magnons $r$ of Bethe states is bounded from above by $k$.
-Next, we define the short unitaries by the local gauge transformation
+Second, we define the short unitaries by the local gauge transformation

 whose matrices follow from the orthonormalization of the set of Bethe states.
 We depict (\ref{Pjgaugeshort}) in Figure \ref{figPOmega}.
 The new set of matrices are unitary if

 We stress the strategy differs from that of \cite{Ruiz23}, which is based on an Ansatz.
 Our approach is advantageous in that it enables us to demonstrate the construction of short unitaries rigorously.